binomfx/UNISX-Project/README.md

 = the number of corresponding tokens in the user's wallet (green numbers under the name of tokens),

-= number of security tokens for already issued synthetics (red numbers to the right of "Max:"),
+= number of collateral tokens for already issued synthetics (red numbers to the right of "Max:"),

-= the field to the left of the name of the security token is filled with a zero value,
+= the field to the left of the name of the collateral token is filled with a zero value,

 = Collateral Ratio = (Synt amount / Collateral amount) * Synt price,